dsa-ntc/peninsuladsa-ntc.github.io/_pages/political-reading.md

 <br>
 &nbsp;&nbsp;&nbsp;&nbsp;Wearing DSA gear is encouraged. :rose:

-* Peninsula DSA's multi-week reading group for _What's Left_ will kick off with comradely icebreakers followed by an open-ended discussion of the book's _Introduction_.
+**What to expect:** Peninsula DSA's multi-week reading group for _What's Left_ will kick off with comradely icebreakers followed by an open-ended discussion of the book's _Introduction_.
+We have until the bookshop closes at 8pm—but even then, we might keep the conversation going at a restaurant downtown.

-* Please consider ordering your copy of _What's Left_ from our friendly hosts, Fireside Books & More, by visiting their [Bookshop.org storefront](https://bookshop.org/shop/FiresideRWC) or emailing orders[at]firesiderwc.com
+Please consider ordering your copy of _What's Left_ from our friendly hosts, [Fireside Books & More](https://firesiderwc.com/), by visiting their [Bookshop.org storefront](https://bookshop.org/shop/FiresideRWC) or emailing orders[at]firesiderwc.com

 <h2>Past Reads</h2>